erdo/fore-state-tutorial/DEV.TO.md

 By default, a SyncTrigger is reset according to the **ResetRule.ONLY_AFTER_REVERSION**, which means that the trigger condition needs to flip back to false, before it is eligible for re-triggering.

-Alternatively you can construct a SyncTrigger with the flag: **ResetRule.IMMEDIATELY**, this means that the SyncTrigger can be continually triggered each time it is checked and the trigger condition is true.
+Alternatively you can construct a SyncTrigger with the flag: **ResetRule.IMMEDIATELY**, this means that the SyncTrigger can be continually triggered each time it is checked and the trigger condition is true. _Be careful with this one, it could tie your code to depending on syncView() being called a certain number of times - which is a way of writing [fragile code](https://erdo.github.io/android-fore/05-extras.html#notification-counting)._

-_(There is no **ResetRule.NEVER** because SyncTriggers typically live in the view layer and in order to implement ResetRule.NEVER they would need to persist their state to survive across rotations.
-If you need that kind of behaviour, you'll need to implement it yourself inside the trigger threshold-check in combination with some data that you persist somewhere)._

 ### KISS

 SyncTriggers are a great way of firing off nice animations in response to state changes happening in models.
-It's used pretty effectively in this [tic-tac-toe](https://erdo.github.io/android-fore/#fore-5-ui-helpers-example-tic-tac-toe) game for instance.
-Here is the [view code](https://github.com/erdo/android-fore/blob/master/example05ui/src/main/java/foo/bar/example/foreui/ui/tictactoe/TicTacToeView.java) (java) where you can see the SyncTriggers in action.

 You won't always need them though, button click listeners are event based already for example.
 I recommend taking a look at the discussion about this in the [fore docs](https://erdo.github.io/android-fore/05-extras.html#state-versus-events).

+There's a presentation which examines the effect of treating your data as state or events on the fore documentation site [here](https://erdo.github.io/android-fore/05-extras.html#presentations) - click **s** to see the slide notes as they provide a lot more context

 -----